Alexander Skarsgård: 2000s: Career beginnings and television breakthrough

-In 2009, Skarsgård appeared in the music video for pop singer Lady Gaga's "Paparazzi".
-He was the voice of Stefan in the 2009 animated film Metropia, directed by Tarik Saleh.
+2010s: Film and television success

 In 2010, Skarsgård portrayed Terje, a gay Norwegian trekking to the North Pole, in the British mockumentary Beyond the Pole.
 Suit-maker Hickey Freeman chose Skarsgård to model a new look it debuted in 2010.
 Annie Leibovitz photographed the ad campaign, which appeared in The Wall Street Journal Magazine, GQ and Details.
 Skarsgård appeared on the cover of the September 2010 issue of Rolling Stone with his True Blood co-stars Anna Paquin and Stephen Moyer.

-2011–present: Film and television success

 In 2011, Skarsgård starred in Melancholia, a film directed by Lars von Trier.
 He portrayed a newlywed alongside Kirsten Dunst as his wife in the film, which premiered at the 2011 Cannes Film Festival and also co-stars his father.
 That same year, he appeared in Straw Dogs, a remake of the 1971 film of the same name, as Charlie Venner.
 The remake's director, Rod Lurie, transferred the small town setting from Cornwall to Mississippi and described Venner as "an ex-football star gone to seed".
 The film co-starred James Marsden and Kate Bosworth, and was released 16 September 2011.

-In 2012, Skarsgård appeared alongside Taylor Kitsch and Rihanna in Peter Berg's Battleship, an adaptation of the Hasbro game.
+In 2012, Skarsgård appeared alongside Taylor Kitsch and Rihanna in Peter Berg's Battleship, an adaptation of the Hasbro game of the same name.
 Negatively reviewed by critics, the film had a dismal performance at the box office.
 He also appeared alongside Julianne Moore and Steve Coogan in Scott McGehee and David Siegel's film What Maisie Knew, an adaptation of the Henry James novel of the same name.
 He was also part of the ensemble cast in Henry Alex Rubin's thriller Disconnect, playing opposite Paula Patton.
 Skarsgård starred alongside Brit Marling and Elliot Page in Zal Batmanglij's 2013 film The East.
 He appeared in the film The Diary of a Teenage Girl as a man who begins an affair with his girlfriend's underage daughter.
 It was released in August 2015.
 In addition to being intentional about finding nuances in the character's predatory quality, Skarsgård admitted his excitement about playing the role "without justifying or condoning" his behavior.
 He starred in the 2016 film The Legend of Tarzan, portraying the title character, opposite Margot Robbie as Jane.
 Skarsgård worked out for 7 months to prepare for the part.
 The film did not generate success at the box office.
 It received mixed reviews, with Skarsgård's performance garnering praise.
 He next portrayed a deviant policeman in the black comedy film War on Everyone, which was released that same year.